-- Coordination for EIS evaluation; - Exchange of information of mutual interest; - Performance of their respective functions, within the framework of the Environmental One-Stop Shop; - Promotion of the use and application of information technologies; - Establishment of specialized work groups that promote the exchange of experiences and training actions; - Interoperability between Senace and the expert and authoritative entities.
+Coordination for EIS evaluation;

+• Exchange of information of mutual interest;

+• Performance of their respective functions, within the framework of the Environmental Certification One-Stop Shop;

+• Promotion of the use and application of information technologies;

+Establishment of specialized work groups that promote the exchange of experiences and training;

+• Interoperability between Senace and the expert and authoritative organizations.

-Senace has executed interinstitutional cooperation agreements with various public entities including those specialized in forests, water, health, interculturality, protected natural areas, and audit, among other matters.
-Most of them are key technical experts during the environmental certification procedures such as the General Directorate of Environmental Health and Food Safety (DIGESA for its abbreviation in Spanish) of the Ministry of Health, the General Directorate of Agricultural Environmental Affairs (DGAAA for its abbreviation in Spanish) of the Ministry of Agriculture and Irrigation, the National Forest and Wildlife Service (SERFOR for its abbreviation in Spanish), the Ministry of Culture, the Supervisory Board for Investment in Energy and Mining (OSINERGMIN for its abbreviation in Spanish), the National Water Authority (ANA for its abbreviation in Spanish), and the National Service of Natural Areas Protected by the State (SERNANP for its abbreviation in Spanish), among others.
+Senace has executed interinstitutional cooperation agreements with various public entities including those specialized in forests, water, health, interculturality, protected natural areas, among other matters.
+Most of them are key technical experts during the environmental licensing procedures, but there are also agreements with institutions of the civil society that provide support in technical and legal matters.

-SENACE

-SENACE HAS EXECUTED VARIOUS INTERINSTITUTIONAL COOPERATION AGREEMENTS WITH STRATEGIC ORGANIZATIONS I IN ORDER TO ACHIEVE ITS GOALS.

-Furthermore, there are also agreements with institutions of the civil society that provide support in technical and legal matters47.